desk-framework/desk/docs/content/en/docs/topics/logging-i18n/errors-logging.md

 });
 ```

-> **Note:** Rather than overriding the global error handler, consider adding a log sink.
+> **Note:** Rather than overriding the global error handler, consider adding a log sink (see below).
 This way, you can handle both unhandled errors and other error logs (e.g. handled or ignored errors) in one go.

 ## Custom exceptions {#custom-exceptions}

 For 'intentional' errors, including those that are expected but _exceptional_ conditions in your application (e.g. timeouts, validation errors, empty result sets), it's often a good idea to use custom exception classes.

-This way, rather than representing an exception only using an (English or other original language) string, you represent each condition using a unique code, as well as a localizable message and any additional data that's relevant to the error.
+This way, rather than representing an exception only using an (English or other source language) string, you represent each condition using a unique code, as well as a localizable message and any additional data that's relevant to the error.

 To create a custom exception class, use the {@link AppException.type()} method.
-This results in a class that extends the native `Error` class, but provides additional features that are useful for logging and internationalization.
+This method returns a _class_ that extends the native `Error` class, but provides additional features that are useful for logging and internationalization.

 - {@link AppException +}
 - {@link AppException.type}